Last updated on May 22nd, 2025 at 08:11 pm

 The Kazakhstan Border control seemed a lot more organised and you will be told what queue to join.
 Hand over your passport, get stamped in, place your bags through an x-ray machine again, and welcome to Kazakhstan!

-Bishkek to Almaty Step Step 3 – Find Your Bus To Almaty:
+Bishkek to Almaty Step 3 – Find Your Bus To Almaty:

 You are now in Kazakhstan and will have to find your way to your connecting bus from Bishkek to Almaty that will be waiting for you in a small nearby carpark.

 Proceed to the exit channels and make your way outside.
-Upon exiting the Kazakhstan border control you will have two options of roads to take, continue straight or take a left.
-You need to go straight on, however there will be barriers in place that will force you to go left.
+Upon exiting the Kazakhstan border control you will have two options of roads to take, continue straight or take a right.
+You need to go straight on, however there will be barriers in place that will force you to go right.

 Simply follow the barriers for about 30 meters until you can cross the road, and then head straight toward the road leading out from the Kazakhstan border control.